 What to eat in Sicily under €5??
 Now that makes an enticing read, right?!
 In Sicily there’s a lot to eat for under €5, the possibilities being delicious and unique to the region.

 What to Eat in Sicily for Under €5

-- Cannolo: How can you travel to Sicily and not eat a Cannolo (plural = cannoli)!
+How can you travel to Sicily and not eat a Cannolo (plural = cannoli)!
 It’s blasphemy!
 I can’t even begin to describe this delicious fried treat.
-It’s usually filled with ricotta and are supposed to be thin and crisp!
-A fresh cannolo is the stuff dreams are made of….My favorite though, isn’t the one filled with ricotta but a chocolate filled cannolo I had at Caffe dell`Arte in Modica.
-Every city in the region claims to be making the best cannolo, so decide which one’s your favorite after trying at a couple of places!
+It’s usually filled with ricotta and is supposed to be thin and crisp!
+A fresh cannolo is the stuff dreams are made of….My favorite though isn’t the one filled with ricotta but a chocolate filled cannolo I once ate at Caffe dell`Arte in Modica.
+Every city in Sicily claims to be making the best cannolo, so decide which one’s your favorite!

 COST: A cannolo usually costs between €1.5-2.5, depending on the size.

 Quite simply an ice cream sandwich for many but please god oh god don’t confuse ice cream and gelato!
 A brioche with gelato is a Sicilian breakfast option for many and when I was in Palermo, I too picked these for breakfast!

 I couldn’t help but marvel at the number of options of gelato and variety of toppings for the brioche.
 But instead of getting confused, I simply ordered two flavors of gelato and added colored gems on top.
 Doesn’t my brioche con gelato look extremely pretty??

 COST: The brioche bun costs €3,5 while a scoop of gelato costs between €2-2,5.